john-friedman/datamule-python/readme.md

 - Parse textual filings into simplified HTML, interactive HTML, or structured JSON
 - Download SEC filings quickly and easily
 - Access datasets such as every MD&A from 2024 or every 2024 10-K converted to structured JSON
-- Interact with SEC data using MuleBot (coming soon)
+- Interact with SEC data using MuleBot

 ## Table of Contents